oneinfra/oneinfra/README.md

 This is an only for testing authentication mechanism.
 Secrets inside a namespace `oneinfra-users` resemble users.

-Deploy the console:

 ```console
 $ kubectl apply -f https://raw.githubusercontent.com/oneinfra/console/20.05.0-alpha2/config/generated/all-kubernetes-secrets.yaml
 ```

-A user named `sample-user` with password `sample-user` will have been automatically created.
+A user named `sample-user` with password `sample-user` has been automatically created.
+Refer to the console inline help to learn how to manage users with this authentication mechanism.

 If you prefer to enable other authentication mechanisms that are production ready, please [read the instructions